kumahq/kuma-website/docs/docs/1.1.4/security/certificates.md

 # Secure access across services

+TODO: this page is about a lot more than certificates.
+Break up, reorganize.
+WILL NEED TO REDO LINKS TO SECTIONS

 This page explains how secure access is provided across a Kuma deployment:

 - Security between our services, via the [mTLS policy](/docs/1.1.2/policies/mutual-tls/).